-Many Good Reasons to Travel on Italian Rairoads
+Many Good Reasons to Travel on Italian Trains

-With its historic hilltop towns, seaside villages and cosmopolitan cities, Italy is a wonderland for travelers—but is not so wonderful for drivers.
+With historic hilltop towns, seaside villages, and cosmopolitan cities, Italy is a wonderland for travelers—but is not so wonderful for drivers.

-City congestion, restricted parking (many smaller town centers are closed to cars), and somewhat (ahem) fluid traffic laws can make driving a challenge for non-locals.
+City congestion, highly restricted parking, and lax traffic laws can make driving in Italy a challenge for visitors.

 Luxury travelers like making their own schedules.
 Suppose you need more time to explore that medieval church…or linger over another espresso in the town square?
 Italian train travel lets you make your own schedule.
 Most cities offer frequent train service, making it a snap to change your plans.
 (Insider tip: Some trains may be fully booked (particularly during rush hours), so it is best to double-check before making any switches, especially if you have a reserved seat.)